Skip to content ↓

 Students in KS3 will study certain songs during lesson time and the sheet music will be added to the bottom of this page as PDFs if students wish to continue to play and practise these songs at home.

-KS4 music
+music KS4

 At this level, we offer both GCSE and BTEC music (EDEXCEL syllabus).
 The course is a natural continuation from key stage 3 and is intended for those students who wish to develop their musical skills and knowledge to a considerably deeper level.

-GCSE music
+music GCSE

 For the new music GCSE overview (scheme of work dates) from July 2023 please scroll down to bottom of page for document.